Criminal Justice Bachelor's Degree Overview

 - A full menu of minors to make you more marketable.
 Criminal justice majors at UToledo can minor in accounting, business, computer science, counseling, foreign language, forensic science investigation, legal specialties, political science, psychology, sociology and more.

-Students with a degree in criminal justice from The University of Toledo go on to careers in probation, parole, corrections, law enforcement, social services and more.
+Students with a degree in criminal justice from The University of Toledo go on to graduate school or to pursue careers at the local, state and federal levels in the areas of probation, parole, corrections, law enforcement and social services throughout the United States.

 Who hires UToledo Criminal Justice Graduates?